booleans-oss/DiscGit/README.md

 ```

 # <a name="usage"></a> Usage
 The following examples use CommonJS import.
-If using ES6 import, or Typescript, see: [Typescript](#Typescript)
+ES6 import work the same way.
 ```js
 const Discgit = require('discgit');
 Discgit(client)